anarseyf/wx/README.md

 # Overview

 This project uses a Wi-Fi module to request weather data from a public API and display it on an E-Paper display.
-Weather is only fetched every 6 hours, and power consumption is reduced to a few microamperes when not updating.
+Weather is only fetched every 4 hours, and power consumption is on the order of microamps between updates.
 The display requires no power when not updating, which is perfect for this application.
 The widget is powered by two batteries serving distinct purposes.
 Photos below.

 # Components